 Statutory Requirement: The Governing body will ensure that the school's policy covers arrangements for children who are competent to manage their own health needs and medicines.
-Please refer to page 19 in the DfE quidance document.
+Please refer to page19 in the DfE guidance document.

 Where possible and in discussion with parents, children that are competent will be encouraged to take responsibility for managing their own medicines and procedures.
-When appropriate, his will be recorded in their individual healthcare plan or asthma plan.
+This will be recorded in their individual healthcare plan.